Home

 Dara Celtic Knot Meaning

-I got an email from someone wanting to know the Dara Celtic knot meaning (image of the Dara knot shown above).
+Dara Celtic Knot Meaning: I got an email from someone wanting to know the Dara Celtic knot meaning (image of the Dara knot shown below).
 I spent some time researching and ruminating on this Celtic symbol meaning, and here are some resulting thoughts:

-I do not know the originator (creator/artist) of the Dara knot, but I do know that the knotwork (example shown left) is likened to that of the root system of the oak tree.
+I do not know the originator (creator/artist) of the Dara knot, but I do know that the knotwork (example shown below) is likened to that of the root system of the oak tree.

 Oaks were considered sacred to the Celts, particularly the Druids who could translate the language of trees into profound and meaningful messages applicable to the lives of their clans.
 Such language also provided insight into the meanings of the cosmos relating to their reality.